CSS Inline Layout Module Level 3

 5.3.
 Calculating the Logical Height Contributions (“Layout Bounds”) of Inline Boxes

-The contribution of an inline box to the logical height of its line box, here referred to as its layout bounds, is always calculated with respect to its own text metrics, as described below, and is controlled by text-box-edge and line-height.
+The contribution of an inline box to the logical height of its line box, here referred to as its layout bounds, is always calculated with respect to its own text metrics, as described below, and is controlled by line-fit-edge and line-height.
 The sizes and positions of child boxes do not influence its layout bounds (nor its own logical height, for that matter, see inline-sizing).

 Note: The layout bounds need not correspond to the box’s edges.